taehoryu/arepo-tutorial/source/Session3.rst

 Installation
 =============
-To use ``AREPO``, you don't need to install anything.
-What you need is proper environmental modules required for compiling and runnign ``AREPO`` simulations.
-However, you need to install ``Arepo-snap-util`` to use the built-in routines in the code.
+To run ``AREPO``, you would need to install several programs (e.g., hdf5, mpi, and so on).
+However, all those required programs are installed on the MPA cluster.
+All you need to do is load proper environmental modules required for compiling and running ``AREPO`` simulations.
+However, you need to install ``Arepo-snap-util`` to use the built-in routines in the analysis package.
 Once you install it, you can call any functions of the code in your python scripts by adding a line ``from loadmodules import *`` to the header of your python scripts.
-To install ``Arepo-snap-util'', you follow several steps.
+Let's install ``Arepo-snap-util`` by following the follow steps.

-1. Load modules [MPA]
+1. Load modules
 ---------------

-  Let's load a python modules,
+  Let's load a python module,

 .. code-block:: console

    $ module load anaconda3 gsl

+[*MPA]

-2. Set the path to ``gsl``  [MPA]
+2. Set the path to ``gsl``
 ---------------------------

-Then we need to set the path to ``gsl`` module in ``setup.py``.
-Let's first find out the path to ``gsl``.
-You can see the path to the module with the following line,
+We need to set the path to the ``gsl`` module in ``setup.py``.
+Let's first find out the path to ``gsl`` by using the following line,

 .. code-block:: console